Don't Marry Her: Critical reception

-A reviewer from Music Week rated the song three out of five, writing, "Some strong guitar riffs appear in this country-tinged follow up to their huge radio hit Rotterdam, but Jacqueline Abbot's vocal will be too saccharine for some ears."
+Jennifer Nine from Melody Maker noted the "gleefully repetitive chorus" in the "syrup-and-venom" song.
+A reviewer from Music Week gave "Don't Marry Her" three out of five, writing, "Some strong guitar riffs appear in this country-tinged follow up to their huge radio hit 'Rotterdam', but Jacqueline Abbot's vocal will be too saccharine for some ears."